Alyssa Chia

 Alyssa Chia Ching-wen (賈靜雯 (Jiǎ Jìngwén); born 7 October 1974) is a Taiwanese actress and television host.
-She is known for her roles in television series such as the period dramas The Prince of Han Dynasty, The Heaven Sword and Dragon Saber and Lady Wu: The First Empress, as well as the contemporary social realist series The World Between Us.
+She is known for her roles in television series such as the period dramas The Prince of Han Dynasty (2001), The Heaven Sword and Dragon Saber (2002) and Lady Wu: The First Empress (2003), as well as the contemporary social realist series The World Between Us (2019).
 For her role in The World Between Us, Chia won her first Best Leading Actress in a TV Series award at the 2019 Golden Bell Awards.
-Two years later, Chia went on to win a Golden Horse Award for Best Leading Actress for the psychological drama film The Falls, directed by Chung Mong-hong.
+Two years later, Chia went on to win a Golden Horse Award for Best Leading Actress for the psychological drama film The Falls (2021), directed by Chung Mong-hong.

 Career

 Chia was educated at Beijing Film Academy but left before graduating due to her attachment to her family and an offer from a company in Taiwan.
 She was then scouted by an agent and entered the entertainment circleand, advertising for The Taste Of Love, a food company.
 She also worked as the hostess of children's programs.

+In 2003, Chia starred opposite Gao Yuanyuan and Alec Su in the wuxia television series The Heaven Sword and Dragon Saber, adapted from Jin Yong's novel of the same title.

 She subsequently starred in several television series such as Jia Jiafu and The Chicken and the Duck.
 Her role in the television series Four Princesses gained her much attention, and after Liang Shanbo and Zhu Yingtai, she has become a well-established actress.
 Soon she made her foray into the Chinese market and starred in many television series such as The Prince of Han Dynasty, The Heaven Sword and Dragon Saber and Lady Wu: The First Empress.

 In 2012, she participated in an ad campaign for PETA, encouraging pet owners to have their dogs and cats spayed or neutered.